'Rory McEwen’s unique talent was to combine botanical accuracy, artistic elegance and superb technique in the same painting'

 In the late 1970s he began his major series of paintings of leaves.
-Titles focused on places rather than botanical names.
+Their titles focused on places that were meaingful to him, rather than botanical names.

 He died age 50 on the 16th October, 1982.

-His work has subsequently been celebrated in two major retrospective exhibitions, two books and a television programme.
+His work has subsequently been celebrated in two major retrospective exhibitions in 1988/9 and 2013, two books and a television programme.

 The greatest change in Rory's work was to discard paper for vellum....
 No paper can match the smoothness of its surface or lend such translucency and richness to watercolour.
 Rory painted on it with the concentration of a watchmaker, using a sheaf of the tiniest brushes, a sheet of cartridge paper as a colour tester and a delicate penknife to scrape away errors.

 John McEwen - quoted in 'The Colours of Reality' p62

 For his Botanical Art, he developed a unique style for his paintings.

 Rory McEwen's Vellum